-Airborne particulate matter is the top environmental health risk worldwide and has been associated with more than 4 million deaths per year, cardiovascular and respiratory disease, low birth weight, lung cancer, and other adverse health outcomes.
+Exposure to airborne particulate matter (PM) is the top environmental health risk worldwide and has been associated with more than 4 million deaths per year, cardiovascular and respiratory disease, low birth weight, lung cancer, and other adverse health outcomes.
 However, linkages between particulate matter particle characteristics (size, shape, and composition) and health remain poorly understood.
-The goal of NASA’s Multi-Angle Imager for Aerosols (MAIA) mission is to enable health studies in regions impacted by different levels, types, and sources of particulate matter pollution.
+The goal of NASA’s Multi-Angle Imager for Aerosols Earth Venture Instrument (MAIA-EVI) investigation is to enable health studies in regions impacted by different levels, types, and sources of particulate matter pollution.
 The investigation represents the first time NASA has partnered with epidemiologists and health organizations on a satellite mission to study human health and improve lives.

-The expected outcomes of this collaboration are to:
+The expected outcomes of the USAID-NASA collaboration on MAIA are to:

-deploy and operate specialized air quality equipment to monitor different constituents of fine particulate matter and establish sustainable operations after the MAIA mission is completed,
+- Operate specialized air quality equipment to monitor different constituents of fine particulate matter and establish sustainable operations after the MAIA mission is completed.

-engage and coordinate air quality and public health organizations, universities, science councils, and other stakeholders in Ethiopia and South Africa,
+- Inform air quality and public health organizations, universities, science councils, and other stakeholders in Africa about PM exposure.

 - Prepare teaching materials and hold training workshops to instruct researchers in Africa how to access, browse, visualize, and utilize MAIA data products.

 - Coordinate with SERVIR on the positioning of secondary target areas in Africa to complement the Ethiopia and South Africa primary targets.